FACTBOX-Shell oil heist: the story so far

 Singapore police say investigations are still ongoing.
 Six of 17 men initially arrested have yet to face charges.

 Some of those charged so far are due back in court on Jan.
-18 and Jan.
-22, and may face additional charges.
-(1 Singapore dollar = $0.7572) (Compiled by John Geddie and Fathin Ungku)
+22 and Jan.
+25, and may face additional charges.
+(Compiled by John Geddie and Fathin Ungku)